-After 30 years as a marriage and family counselor, Gary Chapman, PhD had heard a lot of couples' complaints -- so many complaints, in fact, that he began to see a pattern.
+After 30 years as a marriage and family counselor, Gary Chapman, PhD had heard a lot of couples' complaints -- so many, in fact, that he began to see a pattern.
 "I realized I was hearing the same stories over and over again," he says.

 When Chapman sat down and read through more than a decade worth of notes, he realized that what couples really wanted from each other fell into five distinct categories: